From July 1, 2020, it will be possible to file provisional patent applications in France.

 Payment of certain deferred royalties

-Only the filing fee (R612-5 CPI) must be paid within a time limit 1 month from the deposit.
+Only the filing fee (R612-5 CPI) must be paid within 1 month from the deposit.

 The research report fee can be paid within1 month from the request for compliance (R612-5 CPI).